freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/manual/mechanisms/light-groups.md

 To create a new light group, select the GameObject you want to add your light group to, and in the inspector click on *Add Component* and choose *Visual Pinball -> Game Item -> Light Group*.

 Then use the list control to add and remove lights.
-There are a few button that make this easier.
+There are a few buttons that make this easier.

 ### Add Children